awxkee/libblur/README.md

 # Fast blur algorithms library for Rust

 There are some very good and blazing fast algorithms that do blurring images.
-Best optimized for NEON and SSE.
+Best optimized for NEON and SSE, partially AVX, partially done WASM.

 You may receive gaussian blur in 100 FPS for 4K photo.